LuciusVH/Goatflix/README.md

 The fonts are taken from [Google Fonts](https://fonts.google.com/):

 - The titles font is [Bebas Neue](https://fonts.google.com/specimen/Bebas+Neue).
-- Regular font is [Roboto](https://fonts.google.com/specimen/Roboto), chosen because identified as "popular pairing" with Bebas Neue.
+- The regular font is [Roboto](https://fonts.google.com/specimen/Roboto), chosen because identified as "popular pairing" with Bebas Neue.
+- [Helvetica](https://downloadhelvetica.com/) has been chosen as default font, if the others can't load for any reason, as it is reputed to be the perfect font and actually has a quite interesting [documentary](https://downloadhelvetica.com/helvetica-movie/) dedicated to it :movie_camera: ​!

 The logo has been designed using [FontMeme](https://fontmeme.com/netflix-font/), because I don't know how to curve the font in order to replicate the Netflix's logo.
 After some research, I found that I could somehow do it using SVG but FontMeme provided me with a decent result with less effort, though I will definitely have a look at SVG later on, it seems quite interesting when paired with CSS.